xebialabs/overcast/README.markdown

 {my-host-label}.fsMapping.{target}.accessMode - Access mode, one of passthrough, mapped, squash (default: passthrough)

 {my-host-label}.fsMapping.{target}.readOnly - Whether the mount will be readOnly (default: true)

+#### Docker concepts
+During `setup()`, Overcast will create and start a new Docker container.
+If the image specified is not available in the local registry, it will be automatically pulled from the central Docker repository.

+During `teardown()`, it will stop the container and optionally remove the container (see remove property).

+Calling `getHostName()` will return the hostname of the Docker Host, assuming the container will run on that host, with the exposed ports accessible on the Docker host.

+Calling `getPort(port)` will translate the internal port (passed as an argument) to the port externally exposed by the Docker Container.
+The port number is dynamically determined by Docker.
+The port range used for dynamic allocation is 49153 to 65535 (defined by Docker).

+We use the [Spotify Docker Client](https://github.com/docker-java/docker-java) library, and therefore only TCP sockets are supported, no UNIX sockets.

+##### Docker container properties
+{my-host-label}.dockerHost - The hostname of the Docker Host. (default: `http://localhost:2375`)

+{my-host-label}.dockerImage - The Docker image that will be run. (required)

+{my-host-label}.name - The name the container will get.
+Warning: Docker container names must be unique, even when the container is stopped.
+Use in combination with `remove` to make sure you can start a container with the same name again.
+Also not suitable for parallel testing. (default: random name defined by docker)

+{my-host-label}.remove - Boolean.
+If true, the container will be removed during teardown. (default: false)

+{my-host-label}.exposedPorts - List of ports to expose.
+Use in combination with `exposeAllPorts`.
+Must include the protocol.
+Currently only `tcp` is supported.
+For example: `["12345/tcp", "23456/tcp"]`.

+{my-host-label}.exposeAllPorts - Boolean.
+If true, Docker will expose the ports defined by the Docker image (see [EXPOSE](https://docs.docker.com/reference/builder/#expose)), and additionally the ports defined in overcast property `exposedPorts`. (default: false)

+{my-host-label}.command - Command to execute within the container.
+For example: `["/bin/sh", "-c", "while true; do echo hello world; sleep 1; done"]`

+{my-host-label}.env - Environment variables that will be exported in the container.
+For example: `["MYVAR1=AAA", "MYVAR2=BBB", "MYVAR3=CCC"]`.

 #### Set up and Tear down